hipe/tmx/lib/skylab/information-tactics/doc/issues/003-approaching-a-pattern-language-for-semantic-structures.md

-to frame this in terms of the new additions to our pattern language, we say that the `category` of `gender` in german nouns is `discrete` - that is, any given noun in german must be *exactly* one gender, not some combination of genders, or partially one gender.
+to frame this in terms of the new additions to our pattern language, we say that the `category` of `gender` in german nouns is `discrete` - that is, any given noun in german must be *exactly* one gender, not partially one gender (and because it is a `unary` category, not some combination of genders).

 but when we jump back into the used car lot, we are saying that the 'new-ness' of any given car is *not* `discrete` - it will be respresented as some value